 Dividing property during marriage is often a contentious issue that results in neither party’s happiness.
-At The Micklin Law Group, LLC, our New Jersey property division attorneys put forth great effort on behalf of our clients, fighting for what is rightfully theirs and advocating for their best interests.
+At The Micklin Law Group, LLC, our New Jersey property division attorneys in Nutley, Montclair & Saddle Brook, NJ put forth great effort on behalf of our clients, fighting for what is rightfully theirs and advocating for their best interests.

 New Jersey follows the concept of equitable distribution.
 If you and your spouse are unable to reach an agreement with regard to your joint property, a judge will order the division along lines of fairness, or equity.